Supercolbat/dotfiles/README.md

 * I tweaked it's rofi config a tiny bit to make it fit better with my desktop

 [polybar-themes](https://github.com/adi1090x/polybar-themes) (colorblocks)
 * I like how this theme looked, but there were a few things I didn't like about it.
-I ended up using this as inspiration and *mostly* (.config/polybar/scripts/rofi/\*.rasi) writing the bar from scratch.
+I ended up using this as inspiration and *mostly* (cough `.config/polybar/scripts/rofi/*.rasi` cough cough) writing the bar from scratch.

 [mf-dots](https://github.com/obliviousofcraps/mf-dots)
 * [reddit post](https://www.reddit.com/r/unixporn/comments/o9fa24/openbox_eww_not_again_its_pastel_once_more/)